StarLederer/mwgsl/README.md

 }
 ```

-*Warning: Entry points such as @vertex and @fragmentcannot have optional parameters.*
+*Warning: Entry points such as @vertex and @fragment cannot have optional parameters.*

 *Note: This feature can cause a lot of variants if transpiled to WGSL.
 It is strongly recommended that developer tools provide insight into how many variants need to be generated in transpilation.*